 Hometown: Brewster, N.Y.
 Birthday: 10/17/1975 Sport/Disciplines: Jumping Olympic Years: 2004, 2008, 2012, 2016, 2020

-Ward is a four-time Olympian, including as a member of the gold-medal-winning U.S. teams in Athens 2004 and Beijing 2008 with his longtime mount, Sapphire.
-With HH Azur, he was part of the U.S. team that took home silver at the 2016 Olympics in Rio de Janeiro, Brazil.
+Ward is a five-time Olympian, including as a member of the gold-medal-winning U.S. teams in Athens 2004 and Beijing 2008 with his longtime mount, Sapphire.
+With HH Azur, he was part of the U.S. team that took silver at the 2016 Olympics in Rio de Janeiro, Brazil.
 Ward was also a team silver medalist at the Tokyo 20210 Olympic Games riding Contagious.

 He was a member of the gold-medal winning NetJets U.S. Jumping Team for the FEI World Equestrian Games Tryon 2018 riding Clinta, WEG Normandy 2014 team bronze medalist with Rothchild, and WEG Aachen 2006 team silver medalist with Sapphire.
 As a Pan American Games athlete, Ward was a part of the gold-medal team in Guadalajara in 2011 riding Nikita F and won individual gold and team bronze in Toronto in 2015 riding Rothchild.

 In 2009, ward rode Sapphire to his first-ever podium finish at the FEI World Cup Finals, finishing in second place.
 In 2017, he finished the job, winning the FEI World Cup Final in Omaha with HH Azur.